Propaganda in North Korea: Social control

 The planning of Pyongyang was unique.
 It was laid out in a highly symmetrical pattern.
 Massive, concrete structures are erected with a harmony of pastels.
 They did not possess the technology to construct any other type of buildings.
 An example of this is the pyramidal Ryugyong Hotel.
-There were no advertisements except political banners and portraits of the two Kims, billboards, coffee shops, or anything to distract from the concrete structures.
-There is very little traffic in the city, outdoor activities are not encouraged, and an absence of public spaces that are usually used in daily life.

-Technology is in pitifully short supply in Pyongyang.
-Cell phones, the intranet, and the Internet are a luxury reserved for the DPRK elite.
-Internet access in North Korea is restricted to a small section of the elite who have received state approval, and to foreigners living in Pyongyang.
+There were no advertisements except political banners and portraits of the two Kims.
+There is very little traffic in the city, allowing for safe road crossing for pedestrians.
+Technology is in intentionally short supply in Pyongyang.
+Cell phones, the intranet, and the Internet are a service reserved for those in power.
+Internet access in North Korea is restricted to a small section of government and business officials who have received state approval, and to foreigners living in Pyongyang.
 In the absence of a broadband network, the only option is through satellite internet coverage which is available in some tourist hotels.

 Mobile phone use was banned in 2004, but service was re-introduced in 2008, jointly operated by the Egyptian Orascom company and the state-owned Korea Post and Telecommunications Corporation.
 According to the Daily NK website, the new service, despite its cost, proved popular among affluent party members in Pyongyang.